darwin-eu/TestGenerator/README.md

 TestGenerator::readPatients(here::here("extras", "RSV_Test_Data.xlsx"))
 ```

-Data then can be pushed to a blank CDM with the complete vocabulary.
+`patientCDM()` pushes one of those test populations into a blank CDM
+reference.

 ``` r

 cdm <- TestGenerator::patientCDM()
 ```

+Now the user has a CDM reference with a complete vocabulary and a
+universe of just 10 patients to unit test functions of a particular
+study.